LuizHAssuncao/personal-website/_posts/2018-05-05-useful-commands-for-text-manipulation.md

 text processing.
 You can use _awk_ to extract data or as a reporting tool.
 It is possible to use _if/else_, _while_, _for_ and even declare variables.
-If you want to counting fields, calculate totals or reorganize structure, _awk_ will be your best friend (ok, it has a steep learning curve...).
+If you want to counting fields, calculate totals or reorganize structure, _awk_ will be your best friend (ok, maybe it has a steep learning curve...).

 ```bash
 # print the second column (simulating _cut_ command)